Helping Preachers

 Welcome to

-Upper New York Compelling Preaching Initiative
+United Methodists of Upper New York Compelling Preaching Initiative

 Preachers: Rest.
 Work.
-Play
+Play.

 The Compelling Preaching Initiative of the United Methodists of Upper New York is dedicated to embracing a powerful vision to revitalize preaching and nourish the spirits of pastors through helping Preachers practice a healthy rhythm of rest, work and play.

-Supported by a generous $1.25 million grant from Lilly Endowment Inc., our vision is simple yet profound: to help preachers embody a rhythm of rest, work, and play.
+from Lilly Endowment Inc., our vision is simple yet profound: to help preachers embody a rhythm of rest, work, and play.
 Through immersive experiences, curated workshops, and intentional spaces for reflection, we aim to renew, restore, and inspire pastors, equipping them to continue their ministry of preaching.

 Importance of Preaching